csdms/bmi-topography/README.md

 included in the [examples](https://github.com/csdms/bmi-topography/tree/main/examples) directory of the *bmi-topography* repository.

-Documentation for the *bmi-topography* API and CLI is available at https://bmi-topography.readthedocs.io.
+User and developer documentation for *bmi-topography* is available at https://bmi-topography.readthedocs.io.